christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

 Tracking flaws in the project plan will help identify code elements to be changed as well as the requested change.
 Project Documentation and Procedure Order of precedence Founded in experience, DOD, STIG, and Radiance standards.

 #### Integrated Master Plan (IMP) and Integration Master Schedule (IMS)

+ - *Structure:* Customer agreed upon format at PM's discretion.
+ - *Format:* Customer agreed upon format at PM's discretion.
+ - *Methods of work implementation:*  Agile (daily scrum, Sprints duration, etc.)
+ - *Project Artifact Location:* Central location with Project Management documentation.
+ - *Periodicity of Update:* As needed by Progam Manager with inputs from the team.
+ - *Comments:* Milestones and High level tasks designed to demonstrate marked progress towards the final capability.
+ - *Standard:* N/A

 The Department of Defense (DoD), other agencies and DoD contractors use Integrated Master Plans (IMPs) and Integrated Master Schedules (IMSs) to plan and manage projects from inception to completion.
 Together the IMP and IMS integrate the activities and schedule components necessary to complete a project successfully.
 The IMP typically describes three levels of activities: Events, Accomplishments, and Criteria.
 The IMS adds a fourth level of detail: Tasks, with detailed timelines and deadlines.
 Each level consists of activities to fulfill the next level in the hierarchy.
 Programs complete Tasks to satisfy Criteria, which roll up to satisfy Accomplishments, which roll up to complete an Event.
 The IMP and IMS are integrated, so changes to the plan are reflected in the schedule.

 <a name="acg"/>

 #### Application Configuration Guide (ACG) Standards
- - *Structure:* should be template based on customer standards else develop a template reference the template and utilize that.
+ - *Structure:* Must be template based on customer standards else develop a template reference the template and utilize that.
- - *Format:* preference is Markdown using pandoc to transform the content, else utilize MS Word.
+ - *Format:* Markdown with a repository utilizing pandoc to transform the content, else utilize MS Word.
- - *Methods of work implementation:*  technical lead is responsible and maintains.
+ - *Methods of work implementation:*  Technical Lead is responsible and maintains.
- - *Project Artifact Location:* central location, with Project Managment Plan (PMP).
+ - *Project Artifact Location:* Central location (repository preferred), with Project Managment Plan (PMP).
- - *Periodicity of Update:* reviewed Updated per Sprint Retrospective after completed stories.
+ - *Periodicity of Update:* Reviewed & updated post Sprint Retrospective after completed stories.
- - *Comments:* aligned to methodology, easily accessed
+ - *Comments:* Aligned to methodology, easily accessed.
  - *Standard:* [Application Configuration Guide](./Template_003_ApplicationConfigurationGuideStandard.md)
  - *References:* APSC-DV-003285, An Application Configuration Guide must be created and included with the application.